Main Dishes

 Azerbaijani beef shish kebab recipe Azerbaijani Beef Shish Kebab

-Azerbaijani beef shish kebab is cooked according to a traditional recipe of Azerbaijani cuisine and served with lots of vegetables and greens.
+Juicy Azerbaijani beef shish kebab is an aromatic dish of Eastern cuisine with tender meat enriched with spices and herbs, served with vegetables and sauces.

 Tashkent-style dolma recipe Долма по-ташкентськи